dimforge/rustsim.org/website/blog/2018-12-01-this-month-in-rustsim.md

    has been improved to simplify code-reuse in the future.
 This will allow collision detection involving shapes like capsules and heightmaps to be implemented very easily and efficiently in the future.
 3. Deformable polygonal lines are now [possible](https://github.com/rustsim/ncollide/blob/deformable/src/shape/polyline.rs#L477).
-   Moreover, polygonal lines are now described with a buffer of indices as well as buffer of indices.
+   Moreover, polygonal lines are now described with a buffer of vertices as well as a buffer of indices (instead of just vertices).
 This will allow the description of more complex shapes like the skeleton of trees with branches as well as closed loops.
 Before, only a simple continuous curve without loop was allowed.